yetanotherco/aligned_layer/README.md

 The state is backuped on ```contracts/scripts/anvil/state```

 Eigenlayer contract deployment is almost the same as the EigenLayer contract deployment on mainnet.
 Changes are described on the file.

+### Strategies

+The strategy contract is a contract where operators deposit restaked tokens.
+For test purposes, we have a dummy strategy contract that takes a Mock ERC20 token.

 ### Aggregator